jaeschrich/envented/README.md

 	// handle post data
 });
 ```
 The event namespacing is courtesy of EventEmitter2.
-And all your favorite connect middleware is inside of envented.
+All your favorite connect middleware is inside of envented.